EuracBiomedicalResearch/genomic_viewer/README.md

 #### HiC and 3D contact matrices
 3D contacts files, like HiC, stored in [hic file format](https://genome.ucsc.edu/goldenpath/help/hic.html).
 These is a binary format allowing for fast access to contact matrix heatmaps and is used for displaying chromatin conformation data in a browser.
 #### 3D contacts arches bedpe
 3D contacts can be represented not only as a heatmap or matrix, but as well as arches that join two distal genomic regions that are found in contact.
 This type of information is stored in the [.bedpe file format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format).
+Normally **bedpe files** are 6 columns files with *chr*, *start*, *end* fields of the two anchor and bait regions, however optional columns can be added.
+In the latter case 7th column must contain the name of the row in string format, the 8th column is a number representing the score and the 9th column represents the strand.
+Mis-formatting of these columns will give an error.
 #### ChIP-seq, ATAC-seq, RNA-seq or any other bigWig
 Most of the 2D NGS datasets are normally stored in bigWig file formats, that are indexed binary files allowing the fast access of selected portions of the file corresponding to a browsed genomic region.
 The most common data types that can be loaded through a [bigWig file](https://genome.ucsc.edu/goldenpath/help/bigWig.html) are ChIP-seq, CUT&Tag, ATAC-seq, RNA-seq datasets.
 #### Peaks bed